webfansplz/temir/README.md

 temir build main.ts
 ```

-You can also check it out this [example](https://github.com/webfansplz/temir/tree/main/examples/hi-temir) to get started.
+You can also check it out this [example](https://github.com/webfansplz/temir/tree/main/examples/hi-temir) to get started.Feel free to play around with the example and fork this repl at [repl.it sandbox](https://replit.com/@webfansplz/hi-temir?v=1)

 Temir uses Yoga - a Flexbox layout engine to build great user interfaces for your CLIs using familiar CSS-like props you've used when building apps for the browser.
 It's important to remember that each element is a Flexbox container.
 Think of it as if each <div> in the browser had display: flex.
 See <Box> built-in component below for documentation on how to use Flexbox layouts in Ink.
 Note that all text must be wrapped in a <Text> component.